 I got a right before my spring trip to New Zealand, and I ended up wearing it nearly every day while I was there. prAna is known for making yoga clothing, but they make a ton of other great stuff, too, including comfy pieces perfect for travel.
 Not only did I get lots of compliments on this jacket, but it also kept me dry exactly as promised.

-(My other favorite rain jacket for traveling is the , which comes in a bunch of cool colors.
-I wore this a lot during my autumn trip to New Zealand!)
+My other favorite rain jacket for traveling is the , which comes in a bunch of cool colors and has a nice mesh lining to keep you cool as well as dry.
+I wore this a lot during my autumn trip to New Zealand, and highly recommend it.
+(My husband also has the of this coat, and also wore it while we were in NZ!)

 My infinity scarf